 Removes the epidermis and portions of the middle to lower layers of the dermis and is ideal for treating deep wrinkles, scarring, and growths.
 These will require several weeks of downtime.

 How to Prepare for Your Chemical Peel Treatment—Schedule Your Initial Consultation

-The first step in preparing for your chemical peel treatment is scheduling an initial consultation with your dermatologist.
-Dr. Ortleb with review your medical history with you to determine if you are an ideal candidate, as well as discuss your skin goals to determine which depth will give you the most satisfying results.
+The first step in preparing for your chemical peel treatment or facial in our Omaha office is scheduling an initial consultation with your dermatologist.
+Dr. Ortleb will review your medical history with you to determine if you are an ideal candidate, as well as discuss your skin goals to determine which depth will give you the most satisfying results.

 Preparing For Your Treatment

-Once you have scheduled your chemical peel, preparing for your treatment simply involves following a typical, healthy skincare routine.
+Once you have scheduled your chemical peel or other spa services at our Omaha offices, preparing for your treatment simply involves following a typical, healthy skincare routine.
 Most importantly, you’ll want to make sure you’re moisturizing and applying sunscreen daily.

 Medical History Considerations

 The following medical events should be taken into consideration when determining if you’re an ideal candidate:

 - Heart, liver, or kidney conditions.